-- Opioids, principally heroin, were cited as the most prevalent primary substance with 4,288 assessments (23.6 per cent), representing a decrease of 172 (3.9 per cent) on the previous year (4,460 assessments). - Cannabis was the next most frequently reported substance with 1,964 assessments (10.8 per cent) up from 1,916 assessments the previous year.
-However, there has been an overall decrease of 95 (4.6 per cent) across the last five years. - The number of assessments with Cocaine as the primary substance has increased from 637 in 2015-16 to 1,532 in 2019-20.
-This is an increase of 140.5 per cent and represents 8.4 per cent of all referrals to substance misuse services in 2019-20.
+- Opioids, principally heroin, were cited as the most prevalent primary substance with 2,808 assessments (37.0 per cent), representing a decrease of 1,157 (29.1 per cent) on the previous year (3,965 assessments). - Cannabis was the next most frequently reported substance with 1,663 assessments (21.9 per cent) down from 1,868 assessments the previous year.
+However, there has been an overall decrease of 243 (12.7 per cent) across the last five years. - The number of assessments with Cocaine as the primary substance has increased from 928 in 2016-17 to 970 in 2021-22.
+This is an increase of 4.5 per cent and represents 12.8 per cent of all referrals to substance misuse services in 2021-22.

 Changes in the number of substance misuse assessments over the last five years by health board area is shown in Chart 11.
-Assessments in Betsi Cadwaladr University Health Board continue to decline, by 26.7 per cent between 2015-16 and 2019-20.
+Assessments in Betsi Cadwaladr University Health Board continue to decline, by 44 per cent between 2017-18 and 2021-22.

-Chart 11: Substance misuse assessments carried out by services in Wales, by Health Board 2015-16 to 2019-20
+Chart 11: Substance misuse assessments carried out by services in Wales, by Health Board 2017-18 to 2021-22

-Substance misuse assessments for 2019-20 by age bands and sex are shown in Chart 12.
+Substance misuse assessments for 2021-22 by age bands and sex are shown in Chart 12.
 As is clear from the chart, the age of individuals assessed for alcohol support and treatment is higher than for drugs.
-Amongst females, the number of assessments for both illicit drugs has fallen by 23.4 percent over the last five years.
-However, there have been increases in assessments for females between the ages of 30 and 59 over the last 5 years, rising by 14.1 per cent from 1,115 in 2015-16 to 1,272 in 2019-20.
+Amongst females, the number of assessments for illicit drugs has fallen by 5.2 percent over the last five years.

-Since 2015-16 there has been a 21.3 per cent decrease in assessments for illicit substances for males under the age of 20 and a 4.9 per cent increase in males aged 20-29.
-The number of males assessed aged between 30 and 59 has increased slightly from 3,263 in 2015-16 to 3,324 in 2019-20.
+Since 2017-18 there has been a 34.1 per cent decrease in assessments for illicit substances for males.
 The substance profile for assessments within specialist substance misuse services differ considerably with age as shown in subsequent chapters.

-Chart 12: Number of individuals assessed by substance misuse services in Wales, by primary substance reported (alcohol or illicit drugs), sex and five-year age bands, 2015-16 to 2019-20.
+Chart 12: Number of individuals assessed by substance misuse services in Wales, by primary substance reported (alcohol or illicit drugs), sex and five-year age bands, 2017-18 to 2021-22.